 Obesity is common in companion birds.
 High-fat diets (seeds, nuts, and many table foods), overabundance of food, and a sedentary lifestyle are all contributing factors.
 Obesity is typically defined as a bird being 20% over ideal weight, with a body condition or keel score of 4 out of 5 ( see Physical Examination Physical Examination Managing pet birds in the clinical setting can be challenging.
 Because birds have the ability to “mask” clinical signs of illness until late in the disease process, they often are not presented... read more ).
-Galahs, macaws, Amazon parrots, and quaker parrots are prone to obesity.
+Galahs, macaws, Amazon parrots, and Quaker parrots are prone to obesity.
 Clinical signs may not be evident but include lameness (pododermatitis and/or arthritis) and respiratory issues from excessive abdominal fat.

 Vitamin A plays an important role in avian health and is crucial for a healthy immune system.
 Hypovitaminosis A causes squamous metaplasia of epithelium within the oropharynx, choana, sinuses, GI tract, urogenital tact, reproductive tract, and uropygial gland as well as hyperkeratosis of the feet.
-All-seed diets and even mixed diets of ½ seeds and ½ pellets are deficient in vitamin A.
+All-seed diets and even mixed diets of ½ seeds and ½ pellets (if not portion controlled) are deficient in vitamin A.

-Treatment involves treating secondary infections, supplementing with vitamin A, and converting the bird to a good quality pelleted diet.
+Treatment involves treating secondary infections, supplementing with vitamin A, and converting the bird to a good-quality pelleted diet.
 Parenteral vitamin A can be given (33,000 U/kg, IM).
 Vitamin A precursors, such as spirolina, sprinkled daily over the food are a safe way to supplement diets deficient in vitamin A. The diets of all pet birds should be evaluated for vitamin A content.